-Some of the fish used in sushi is generally fattier pieces of fish which need wines with higher acidity and tannins.
+Some of the fish used in sushi is generally fattier pieces of fish that need wines with higher acidity and tannins.
 There are also leaner cuts of fish that need softer, round wines.
-When pairing simply prepared fish such as sashimi, you need to add acid to cut through fat.
+When pairing simply prepared fish such as sashimi, you need to add acid to cut through the fat.

 Here are some options when pairing your sushi with wine:

 Tuna lends itself to a variety of wines since it ranges from delicate (yellowfin) to robust (fatty tuna).
 Try a white Burgundy, a structured rosé, or even a Pinot Noir with a higher acidity fatty tuna.